 Alastair and Johnathan Messum have worked together to bring the building back to life and open it to the public as an arts centre and cultural institution for the South West of England.
 From the Great Barn at Place Farm being built in the 15th century to surviving the Dissolution of the Monasteries, the arrival of Messums Wiltshire is a thrilling moment in the history of the building.

 Alastair has a keen interest in the arts and has collected art since his early 20’s, so the involvement of a major London gallery in the Fonthill estate is especially exciting.
 He has always been greatly involved in all aspects of rural life which are of particular interest.

 Charlie has a great love of the aesthetic and has done from an early age.
 Having left school where the art department was certainly a favourite haunt, Charlie lived in Hamburg for a year working for an art supplier.
-During this time, he was then offered a job in the City of London so returned home and began a career lasting 6 years in insurance.
+During this time, he was then offered a job in the City of London so returned home and began a career lasting 5 years in insurance and banking.

 As a child, his mother had renovated property and from an early age, Charlie took a very keen interest.
 Whilst working hard in the city, he bought, renovated and sold property which allowed him to gain further experience and indulge in his creative side.
 This finally led to him totally changing career to focus on property 15 years ago.
 Throughout this time Charlie learnt that other than the position and the bones of the property itself, the most important ingredient in creating a lovely home is the art.

 Following her graduation in Design, Stephanie spent fifteen years in the fashion industry managing and running client accounts for many of our leading brands.
 Her other roles included sourcing fabrics and developing new concepts from the far east and Europe whilst leading a team of young designers and product developers.

 Importantly, working for top British brands taught Stephanie the value of classic design and great craftsmanship.